alohe/flashy/README.md

 # Flashy V1.0
-Create engaging icons for your product hunt launch
+The easiest way to create Gif's for your product launches

 # Source code comingsoon!